abhi-kashyap25/Terraform_Cloud_EC2_Modules/README.md

-# Terraform Installation and Usage Guide
+# Terraform cloud & AWS EC2 Moudule

 This guide provides step-by-step instructions for installing Terraform, setting up Terraform Cloud, logging in to Terraform Cloud, and using a Terraform module for provisioning an EC2 instance on AWS.